How to diversify your portfolio

 Once you’ve decided which markets you’re going to trade or invest in, it’s time to open your positions.

-All you need to do is open My IG, select the account you want to open a position from (share dealing, CFDs or spread betting) and find the market you want to trade.
+All you need to do is open My IG, select the account you want to open a CFD position and find the market you want to trade.
 Then you open the deal ticket.

-Remember, if you’re trading CFDs or spread betting, you’ll have the option to buy and sell each market.
+Remember, if you’re trading CFDs, you’ll have the option to buy and sell each market.

 Monitor your portfolio growth and health